novalabiotech/novalabiotech.github.io/content/products/ovasure.md

 - No, each test kit is for single use only.
 Using a new test kit each time ensures accuracy.
 10. Is there a specific way to store the Ovasure test kits?
 - Store the test kits in a cool, dry place away from direct sunlight and moisture to maintain their effectiveness.
-11. Can I use Ovasure Ovulation Test to avoid pregnancy?
+11. Can I use Ovasure to avoid pregnancy?
 - No, Ovasure should not be used as a form of birth control.
-12. How accurate is the Ovasure Ovulation Test?
+12. How accurate is Ovasure ?
 - In laboratory studies, Ovasure has been proven to be over 96% accurate.
 13. Do alcohol or common medications affect the test?
 - No, but consult your physician if you are taking any hormonal medication.
 Recent use of oral contraceptives, breastfeeding, or pregnancy could affect the test results.